 Californians, survivors of domestic violence need your support.
-In just one day in 2015, 5,177 survivors received lifesaving services throughout state.
-This staggering number could fill up the California legislature 43 times over.
-But that’s not where the story ends: there were an additional 1,091 unmet requests for services due to a shortage of funds and staff capacity.
+In just one day in 2017, 5,724 survivors received support services throughout the state.
+This staggering number could fill up the California legislature 48 times over.
+But that’s not where the story ends: there were an additional 692 unmet requests for services due to a shortage of funds and staff capacity.

 Enduring homelessness, isolation, injuries, and poverty, survivors and their children struggle to heal—and when they can’t access critical support services, the healing process becomes a steeper climb.
 In California, we strive to take care of those most impacted by violence.
 We work toward a vision of strong communities with the capacity to respond to every survivor in need.